phronos/rails_datatables/README.md

     :processing - string, the text or image to display while processing data.
 Defaults to "Processing".
     :persist_state - boolean, remember the sorting and page of the tables for the user.
 Defaults to true.
     :additional_data - hash, pass along additional data, such as filter values.
 Default is none.
+    :table_dom_id - string, the ID of the table to alter.
+If nothing is passed, it will look for a class of 'datatable'.
+Necessary if you want to have multiple DataTables on a single page.

 #### Column Options